-- 21. Notice to Company of Disqualifying Disposition.
+21. Notice to Company of Disqualifying Disposition.
 Each employee who receives an ISO must agree to notify the Company in writing immediately after the employee makes a Disqualifying Disposition of any Common Stock acquired pursuant to the exercise of an ISO.
-If the employee has died before such stock is sold, the holding periods requirements of the Disqualifying Disposition do not apply and no Disqualifying Disposition can occur thereafter. - 22.
-Continued Employment.
-The grant of a Stock Right pursuant to the Plan shall not be construed to imply or to constitute evidence of any agreement, express or implied, on the part of the Company or any Related Corporation to retain the grantee in the employ of the Company or a Related Corporation, as a member of the Company's Board or in any other capacity, whichever the case may be. - 23.
-Governing Law; Construction.
+If the employee has died before such stock is sold, the holding periods requirements of the Disqualifying Disposition do not apply and no Disqualifying Disposition can occur thereafter.

+22. Continued Employment.
+The grant of a Stock Right pursuant to the Plan shall not be construed to imply or to constitute evidence of any agreement, express or implied, on the part of the Company or any Related Corporation to retain the grantee in the employ of the Company or a Related Corporation, as a member of the Company's Board or in any other capacity, whichever the case may be.

+23. Governing Law; Construction.
 The validity and construction of the Plan and the instruments evidencing Stock Rights shall be governed by the laws of the Company's state of incorporation.
-In construing this Plan, the singular shall include the plural and the masculine gender shall include the feminine and neuter, unless the context otherwise requires. - 24. (a) Forfeiture of Stock Rights Granted to Employees or Consultants.
-Notwithstanding any other provision of this Plan, and unless otherwise provided for in a Stock Rights Agreement, all vested or unvested Stock Rights granted to employees or consultants shall be immediately forfeited at the discretion of the Board if any of the following events occur: - (1) Termination of the relationship with the grantee for cause including, but not limited to, fraud, theft, dishonesty and violation of Company policy; - (2) Purchasing or selling securities of the Company in violation of the Company's insider trading guidelines then in effect;
+In construing this Plan, the singular shall include the plural and the masculine gender shall include the feminine and neuter, unless the context otherwise requires.

+24. (a) Forfeiture of Stock Rights Granted to Employees or Consultants.
+Notwithstanding any other provision of this Plan, and unless otherwise provided for in a Stock Rights Agreement, all vested or unvested Stock Rights granted to employees or consultants shall be immediately forfeited at the discretion of the Board if any of the following events occur:

+(1) Termination of the relationship with the grantee for cause including, but not limited to, fraud, theft, dishonesty and violation of Company policy;

+(2) Purchasing or selling securities of the Company in violation of the Company's insider trading guidelines then in effect;

-- (3) Breaching any duty of confidentiality including that required by the Company's insider trading guidelines then in effect; - (4) Competing with the Company; - (5) Being unavailable for consultation after leaving the Company's employment if such availability is a condition of any agreement between the Company and the grantee; - (6) Recruitment of Company personnel after termination of employment, whether such termination is voluntary or for cause; - (7) Failure to assign any invention or technology to the Company if such assignment is a condition of employment or any other agreements between the Company and the grantee; or - (8) A finding by the Board that the grantee has acted disloyally and/or against the interests of the Company. - (b) Forfeiture of Stock Rights Granted to Directors.
-Notwithstanding any other provision of this Plan, and unless otherwise provided for in a Stock Rights Agreement, all vested or unvested Stock Rights granted to directors shall be immediately forfeited at the discretion of the Board if any of the following events occur: - (1) Purchasing or selling securities of the Company in violation of the Company's insider trading guidelines then in effect: - Breaching any duty of confidentiality including that required by the Company's insider trading guidelines then in effect; - (3) Competing with the Company;
+guidelines then in effect; (3) Breaching any duty of confidentiality including that required by the Company's insider trading (4) Competing with the Company; condition of any agreeme (5) nt betwee Being unavailable for consultation after leaving the Company's employment if such availability is a en the Company and the grantee; voluntary or for cause; (6) Recruitment of Company personnel after termination of employment, whether such termination is employment or any other (7) agreeme Failure to assign any invention or technology to the Company if such assignment is a condition of nts between the Company and the grantee; or Company.
+(8) A finding by the Board that the grantee has acted disloyally and/or against the interests of the l for in a are of Stock Rights Granted to Directors.
+Notwithstanding any other provision of this Plan, and Stock Rights Agreement, all vested or unvested Stock Rights granted to directors shall be immediately or different of the following events occur: guidelines then in effect; (1) Purchasing or selling securities of the Company in violation of the Company's insider trading guidelines then in effect; (2) Breaching any duty of confidentiality including that required by the Company's insider trading (3) Competing with the Company; or (4) Recruitment of Company personnel after ceasing to be a director; Company.
+(5) A finding by the Board that the grantee has acted disloyally and/or against the interests of the